Samuel176/MessageBoard/README.md

 1. Post on the message board
 2. Comment on posted content
+3. Post images
-3. Edit or delete posts and comments
+4. Edit or delete posts and comments

 Upcoming Features

-1.Ability to post images
-2.Like and dislike functionality
+1.Like and dislike functionality
+2.reactive design

 How to Run